-Children's wellbeing and emotional health is paramount and a precursor for enabling children to thrive academically.
+Children's wellbeing and emotional health is as important as their academic progress.
 Class teachers plan for the holistic development of each child in his/her class, using their detailed knowledge of each individual to promote their confidence and self-esteem.
-We use the Jigsaw PSHE programme throughout the school to promote positive relationships.
+We use Jigsaw PSHE programme throughout the school to promote positive relationships.
 We also have the infant and junior badge reward system to promote the development of the 'whole' child.
-These are awarded termly when their class teacher feels that they have tried their best in the 4 areas: Academic, Creativity, Healthy Living, Respect, Care & Consideration.
-Our school website lays out the criteria that we are looking for in order that a badge be awarded to a particular individual. https://www.st-hilary.cornwall.sch.uk/website/school\badges/129941
+These badges are awarded termly when their class teacher feels that they have tried their best in the 4 areas: Academic, Creativity, Healthy Living, Respect, Care & Consideration.
+Our school website lays out the criteria that we are looking for in order that a badge be awarded to a particular individual.